Private fieldsHolds the actual parameters of the Mistake.

 UID = unique ID of a mistake := MD5 hash of (mistake.toString() + milliseconds since 1970)

-only based on their respective IDs.
+G3 and G8 only based on their respective IDs.

-Further, assume we'd use the web-based edit tool to re-order several mistakes, including G3
+Further, assume we'd use the web-based edit tool to re-order several mistakes, including G3 or

-(or both).
+G8 (or both).

-we'd need to figure out a way to re-link it to G3
+we'd need to figure out a way to re-link it to G3.

-The problem is: We don't know whether G3
+The problem is: We don't know whether G3 is still G3

-– perhaps it had been re-ordered itself before G8
+– perhaps it had been re-ordered itself before G8 became G7.

 The only solution that is guaranteed to always work is to create truly unique IDs for each mistake at the time of creation.